Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 Any equipment as specified by us that you will require to use this service.

 Means any day in which we are open for the transaction of business.

 Means the Customer Owned Banking Code of Practice.

 Unless we stipulate to the contrary when we refer to our electronic address we mean our website www.customsbank.com.au.

 Customs Bank Internet and Mobile Banking provide you access with a personal computer, or a smartphone or tablet by visiting www.customsbank.com.au.

-Means the services we provide through Customs Bank Internet and Mobile Banking.
+Means the services we provide through Customs Bank Internet, Mobile Banking, Payment and/or BPAY.